OpenShift Routing - Traffic is not distributed between pods

 omc use module9-inspect-fsi-project.local/

 Remember that omc, after opening an inspect, automatically sets the inspect Namespace as the current Project.
-That is, omc project <namespace-name> is not necessary.
+Because there is only 1 namespace, omc project <namespace-name> is not necessary.

 Check data inside the application Namespace inspect

 As the saying goes: "When you hear hoofbeats behind you, don’t expect to see a zebra".
-Before checking for any advanced cluster networking issue, it’s a good approach to start by trying to exclude the most common and simple issues.
+Before checking for any advanced cluster networking issues, it’s a good approach to start ruling out simple issues first.

-• First of all, it will be handy to find the Selector used by the Deployment fsi-application for its Pods.
+• First, find the Selector used by the Deployment called fsi-application.
 Let’s check it and put it into a shell variable.

 Click to show some commands if you need a hint